Shawn Haoxiang Yang

 About me

 My interest lies in understanding the key regulators of aging to develop targeted therapeutics with leading technologies.
-I did research on lysosomal quality control and molecular mechanism in aging and aging-related diseases at Aging Institute, University of Pittsburgh School of Medicine (UPMC) with Dr. Jay Tan as mentor and closely work with Dr. Toren Finkel.
-See my Resume for a full list of experience.
+I started biology research with Dr. Jay Tan as mentor, and with Dr. Toren Finkel at Aging Institute, University of Pittsburgh School of Medicine (UPMC), working on aging and lysosomes.

 Research Interest